Paris court sentences Nicolas Sarkozy to 5 years in prison for criminal conspiracy

 PARIS (AP) — A Paris court on Thursday sentenced former French President Nicolas Sarkozy to five years in prison after finding him guilty of criminal conspiracy in an alleged scheme to finance his 2007 campaign with funds from Libya.

-In a surprise decision, the court ruled that he will be incarcerated even if he appeals.
-But it also said the sentencing date would take place at a later time, sparing the 70-year-old the humiliation of being led from the courtroom in handcuffs.
+The historic ruling made Sarkozy the first former president of modern France sentenced to actual time behind bars.
+In a major surprise, the court ruled that the 70-year-old will be incarcerated despite his intention to appeal.
+It said the date of his imprisonment would be decided later, sparing the conservative leader the humiliation of being led from the packed courtroom in handcuffs.

-The court found Sarkozy guilty of criminal association in a plot from 2005 to 2007 to finance his campaign with funds from Libya in exchange for diplomatic favors.
-But it cleared him of three other charges — including passive corruption, illegal campaign financing and concealment of the embezzlement of public funds.
+The court found Sarkozy guilty of criminal association in a plot from 2005 to 2007 to finance his winning campaign with funds from Libya in exchange for diplomatic favors.
+It cleared him of three other charges including passive corruption, illegal campaign financing and concealing the embezzlement of public funds.

-Sarkozy denounced the ruling, saying he was the victim of scandalous injustice and that he would appeal.

 “I ask the French people — whether they voted for me or not, whether they support me or not — to grasp what has just happened.
 Hatred truly knows no bounds," he said.

-He said that if he does end up behind bars, he’ll do so “with my head held high.”
+“I am being convicted for supposedly allowing two of my staff members to go ahead with the idea — the idea — of illegal financing for my campaign," he said.

-The court also found two of Sarkozy’s closest associates when he was president -- former ministers Claude Guéant and Brice Hortefeux — guilty of criminal association but likewise acquitted them of some other charges.
+The court found that two of Sarkozy’s closest associates when he was president -- former ministers Claude Guéant and Brice Hortefeux — were guilty of criminal association, but likewise acquitted them of some other charges.

-Overall, the ruling suggested that the court believed that the men conspired to seek Libyan funding for Sarkozy’s 2007 campaign but that judges weren’t convinced that the conservative leader himself was directly involved in the funding effort or that any Libyan money ended up being used in his winning campaign.

-The chief judge, in an hours-long reading of the lengthy verdict, said Sarkozy allowed his close associates to reach out to Libyan authorities “to obtain or try to obtain financial support in Libya for the purpose of securing campaign financing.”
-He stood as she read out the verdict.
+The chief judge, in an hours-long reading of the lengthy verdict, said Sarkozy allowed his associates to reach out to Libyan authorities “to obtain or try to obtain financial support in Libya."

 But the court also said it couldn’t determine with certainty that Libyan money ended up financing Sarkozy’s campaign.
-Still, under French law, a corrupt scheme can still be a crime even if money wasn’t paid or cannot be proven, the court explained.
+The court explained that under French law, a corrupt scheme can still be a crime even if money wasn’t paid or cannot be proven.

-Sarkozy, accompanied by his wife, the singer and model Carla Bruni-Sarkozy, was present in the courtroom, which was also filled with reporters and members of the public.
-Sarkozy sat in the front row of the defendant’s seats.
-His three adult sons were also in the room.

 Despite multiple legal scandals that have clouded his presidential legacy, Sarkozy remains an influential figure in right-wing politics in France and in entertainment circles, by virtue of his marriage to Bruni-Sarkozy.